 - Docker: use semaphoreci/ruby or your own Docker image with the version of Ruby and other packages that you need.

-Follow the links above for details on currently available language versions and additional tools.
+Follow the links above for details on currently-available language versions and additional tools.

 Selecting a Ruby version on Linux#

 Ruby versions.
-Any Ruby version listed in
+All Ruby versions listed in the